Akatmks/akatmks.github.io/_posts/2022-11-15-note-on-outliers-in-statistics.md

 title: Note on outliers in statistics
 ---

-This note summarises Akatsumekusa's finding when looking for methods to remove outliers from a sample, and explains Akatsumekusa's choice in the case of [Number Crunching AAE Export](https://github.com/Akatmks/Number-Crunching-Motion) (NC AAE Export).
+This note summarises Akatsumekusa's finding when looking for methods to remove outliers from a sample, and explains Akatsumekusa's choice in the case of [Non Carbonated AAE Export](https://github.com/Akatmks/Non-Carbonated-Motion) (NC AAE Export).

 ## Detection of outliers